Osayi-Samuel breaks Fenerbahce duck against Sekidika’s Konyaspor | Goal.com

 In the 90th minute, Serdar Aziz sealed the win – firing into an empty net as goalkeeper Sehic fumbled a corner kick by Sadık Ciftpınar.

-Thanks to this result, Fenerbahce sit in the third position after amassing 58 points from 28 games in the 2020-21 season, while Konyaspor dropped to 12th with 32 points with one game less.
+Thanks to this result, Fenerbahce sit in the third position after amassing 58 points from 28 games in the 2020-21 season, while Konyaspor dropped to 12th with 32 points with one game fewer.

-Osayi-Samuel would be eyeing his second goal when his team host Genclerbirligi in their next outing on March 14.
+Osayi-Samuel would be eyeing his second goal when his team welcomes Genclerbirligi in their next outing on March 14.